noepozzan/small-peptide-pipeline/README.md

 #### 3. Pick one of the following choices for either local or cluster execution:

-- slurm: for cluster execution (needs singularity installed)
+- `slurm`: for cluster execution (needs singularity installed)
-- slurm_offline: for cluster execution (needs singularity installed, is the safer way to run.
+- `slurm_offline`: for cluster execution (needs singularity installed, is the safer way to run.
 Please try this if above fails)
-- singularity: for local execution (needs singularity installed)
+- `singularity`: for local execution (needs singularity installed)
-- singularity_offline: for local execution (needs singularity installed, is the safer way to run.
+- `singularity_offline`: for local execution (needs singularity installed, is the safer way to run.
 Please try this if above fails)
-- docker: for local execution (needs docker installed and the daemon running)
+- `docker`: for local execution (needs docker installed and the daemon running)

 > **NOTE:** Depending on the configuration of your Slurm installation you may
-> need to adapt the files under the `conf/` directory
+> need to adapt the files under the `conf/envs/` directory
 > and the arguments to options `memory` and `cpus`
-> in the file `*.config` of the respective profile.
+> in the `*.config` file of the respective profile.
 > Consult the manual of your workload manager as well as the section of the
 > nextflow manual dealing with [profiles].